SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-muliple.md

 8. The *Main results* panel provides information on the quality of the adjustment.
 Study the diagnostic section using the vertical scrollbar.
 The results are marked in green, yellow or red, depending on the result of a statistical test used.
-Those in green denote that the problematic characteristic has not been detected (e.g. lack of normality of residuals, the autocorrelation in residuals).
-The outcome in yellow means that the test outcome is uncertain.
-The outcomes in red denote cases where an issue should be addressed.
+Those in green indicate that no problematic characteristic have been detected (e.g. lack of normality of residuals, the autocorrelation in residuals).
+Yellow indicates that the test outcome is uncertain.
+The outcomes in red highlight cases where an issue should be addressed.
-    Hence, test statistics will indicate the need to improve the model.
+    Hence, test statistics will indicate the need (if any) to improve the model.
-    Ideally, the model should be improved so that no test statistics indicate uncertainties is the results.
+    Ideally, the model should be improved so that no test statistics indicate uncertainties in the results.

 	{: .text-center.image-wrapper}